Orange County Pedestrian Accident Lawyers

 Cars, trucks, and even small vehicles like electric scooters can cause catastrophic injuries.
 If your life has been negatively impacted by someone else's negligence, our Orange County pedestrian accident attorneys at the Law Office of Marshall Silberberg are standing by to help you seek justice.

-With more than 40 years of combined experience, Marshall Silberberg and his team can seek the damages you need to recover.
-Contact us at (949) 565-4281 today for a case review.
+With more than 40 years of combined experience, our firm can help you seek the compensation you need.
+Call (949) 565-4281 today for a case review.

 Common Causes of Pedestrian Accidents

 While there are any number of reasons a car or other motor vehicle could injure a pedestrian, there are some common causes.
 More than 90 percent of pedestrian accidents occur on sunny days, and seniors and children are the most likely to be affected.
-This is because cars and other vehicles tend to become more careless in the summer months, and they may not always be looking out for slower pedestrians.
+This is because cars and other vehicles tend to become more careless in summer months, and they may not always be looking out for slower pedestrians.

 - Failing to stop at unmarked crosswalks